prem-creator/Calculator-using-Python/README.md

 # Calculator-using-Python
-this is a basic application where i built calculator using flask.
+This is a basic application where I built a calculator using a flask.